sysustrange/microservices-demo/hw2.md

 Deploy the service first in the same namespace.
+And also apply our filter file as well, in which contains the definition of external-filter and also our filerPolicy, which we just mark all the urls.

 ```
 cd ../microservices-demo/